AustralianBioCommons/ables/resources.md

 ### Shared repository of tools and software

-ABLeS communities have access to the `Australian BioCommons Tools and Workflows project`, in project allocation `if89`.
+ABLeS projects at NCI have access to the `Australian BioCommons Tools and Workflows project`, in project allocation `if89`.
-This is a repository of popular tools, containers and workflows that can be used by anyone in the NCI user community.
+This is a repository of popular tools, containers and workflows that can be used by anyone in the NCI user.
-Anyone from an NCI community can contribute to `if89` and add more tools that will be shared with others.
+Anyone from an NCI project can contribute to `if89` and add more tools that will be shared with others.

 Details on if89 are available at **[if89 page](/ables/if89/)**